musaocak1/CTRL_Future_Project-ModaMusa/README.md

 # ModaMusa Online Clothing Store

 ModaMusa is an online clothing store created using HTML, CSS and JavaScript.
+We utilize JSON data to dynamically generate HTML pages.
+This approach allows us to manage and display product information efficiently.
 This project includes responsive design that will allow users to view the website seamlessly on different devices (computer, phone, tablet).

 ## Author : Musa OCAK